-'''

-/+ cache[([pref_mem] [ttl:n] [updatable])] / sql ...
+/+ cache[([pref_mem] [ttl:n] [updatable])] [scope:(session|user|vdb)] / sql ...

-'''

 - The cache hint should appear at the beginning of the SQL.
-It will not have any affect on INSERT/ UPDATE/DELETE statements or virtual update procedure definitions. - pref\mem if present indicates that the cached results should prefer to remain in memory.
+It will not have any affect on INSERT/ UPDATE/DELETE statements or virtual update procedure definitions. - pref_mem if present indicates that the cached results should prefer to remain in memory.
 They are not however required to be memory only. - ttl:n if present n indicates the time to live value in milliseconds. - updatable if present indicates that the cached results can be updated.
-This is currently only applicable to materialized views.
+This is currently only applicable to materialized views. - scope if present indicates the override scope of query results.
+Using this flag, the user can override the computed scope.
+There are three different cache scopes: session cached only for current session, user cached for any session by the current user, vdb cached for any user connected to the same vdb.